Sticky space

 Top 3 Reasons Some Groups Don’t Succeed

 Why do so many school fundraising groups not reach their sales goals?
-Not raising enough money to cover group expenses can prove to be discouraging, especially considering the time and effort that goes into organizing and running a campaign.
-Of course no one plans to fail, yet many sponsors may not understand why they continue to fall short.
+Not raising enough money to cover group expenses can be discouraging, especially considering the time and effort that goes into organizing and running a campaign.
+Of course, no one plans to fail, yet many sponsors may not understand why they continue to fall short.

 The solution is becoming aware of some simple changes that need to be made.
-With a little insight and a commitment to doing things differently, achieving your goal can become a reality.
+With insight and a commitment to doing things differently, achieving your goal can become a reality.

-What follows are the top 3 reasons that fundraising groups don’t succeed, followed by some possible solutions that can make all the difference.
+What follows are the top 3 reasons fundraising groups don't succeed, followed by possible solutions that can make all the difference.

 1. No Fundraising Purpose

-It’s hard to achieve anything without a purpose and yet many organizations are simply raising money for the ‘general fund’.
-They actually do fundraising backwards because they wait to see how much money they bring in, then decide what to do with it.
+It's hard to achieve anything without a purpose, yet many organizations are raising money for the 'general fund'.
+They do fundraising backward because they wait to see how much money they bring in, then decide what to do with it.

 You’re much better off rallying everyone behind a common objective.
 People are more apt to work harder for something tangible that they can set their sights on.
 Then, once you’ve determined your purpose, decide how much money you’ll need to raise.